raybags-dev/aws-widget-handler-serverless/README.md

-# Welcome to your CDK JavaScript project
+#  CDK JavaScript project

 This is a blank project for CDK development with JavaScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+The `cdk.json` - exec app.

 ## Useful commands